Proposed Regulations from the Pennsylvania Fish and Boat Commission (PFBC) – Effective on January 1, 2025

 9).
 Wade carefully and do not disturb water unnecessarily.

-Reminder...the Club follows all the state rules for fishing...you must display your fishing license and Club membership card.
-No more than five (5) trout per person per day and ONLY five (5) trout allowed on a stringer.
+Reminder...the Club follows all the PA State regulations and rules for fishing.
+You must display your fishing license and Club membership card while on Club property.
+No more than five (5) trout per person per day allowed and ONLY five (5) trout allowed on a stringer.
 This changes to three (3) trout depending on the date.
+Please report any violations to a Club Director (contact information can be found on page two of your newsletter).
 Please be calm, safe and friendly to fellow Club members.
 Please do not litter.
-Thank you and good luck!
+Thank you and good luck